Thilanka0824/ExpressBlogger/README.md

 - _quick Aside_: Require is being phased out in favor of import/export syntax.
 However, when we are working in a Express environment we need to still use require() because of node limitations

-- _NOTE_: So for Express we need to use require() and module. exports syntax
+- _NOTE_: So for Express we need to use require() and module.exports syntax
 - require() brings in code from the file we specify in the file path
 - module.exports exports code form a file
 - _NOTE_:module.exports = router; is sending the router variabler from the route file